Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 - Fail to solve simple logic puzzles

 ...all at the same time.
-The collapse tests check for the model's ability to produce something.
-They don't check whether that something is correct.
+Collapse tests verify that the model can produce something.
+They don't verify that the something is correct.

-For the MoE quantization research community, we recommend treating collapse tests as the floor, not the ceiling, of quality evaluation.
+For anyone doing MoE quantization research, treat collapse tests as the floor, not the ceiling.
 Invest in functional probes, perplexity measurement, and manual spot-checks.
 The quality issues that collapse tests miss are exactly the ones that matter most in production.

 This is the final article in the MoE quantization series.
 For the full technical details, code, and evaluation data, see our research repository.